crunk1/swagger-ui-public.web.app/README.md

-# swagger-ui-public.web.app
+# <a href="https://swagger-ui-public.web.app" target="_blank" rel="noopener noreferrer">swagger-ui-public.web.app</a>
-swagger-ui-public.web.app - A publicly hosted swagger-ui with query enabled.
+A publicly hosted swagger-ui with query enabled.

+`swagger-ui version 5.17.14`

+## Details
+Hosted on Firebase.

+`make deploy` will fetch the swagger-ui bundle, unpack the dist directory, set `queryConfigEnabled: true`, then deploy to Firebase.

+Any forks of this repo will need to modify `.firebaserc` to point to their own Firebase project.